mrilikecoding/eddi/docs/source/research/index.rst

 Academic Foundation
 -------------------

-Eddi emerges from Masters Thesis research at Georgia Tech on PI3E (Platform for Intelligent, Immersive, Interactive Environments), combining computer science with physical theater practice and embodied cognition research.
+Eddi comes from Masters Thesis research at Georgia Tech on PI3E (Platform for Intelligent, Immersive, Interactive Environments).
+It combines computer science with physical theater practice and embodied cognition research.

 Research Areas
 --------------